Transfer Azure Virtual Machine to Akamai Using Disk Images

 RsyslogMain/etc/rsyslog.conf

-• Review Symbolic Links and Permissions: Use CLI tools and commands to confirm that symbolic links and file permissions on the migrated Linode match those on the source VM.
+• Review Symbolic Links and Permissions: Use CLI tools and commands to confirm that symbolic links and file permissions on your Linode match those on the source VM.
 Examples include:

 DescriptionCommand